 One day a week, she works as a Clinical Editor with the Health Pathways Melbourne project of the Melbourne Primary Care Network - HealthPathways Melbourne is an online portal, designed to be used by general practitioners to guide best-practice assessment and management of common medical conditions, including when and where to refer patients.

 Angela values a balance between work, family (including five grandchildren) and recreation, and enjoys holidays travelling in Australia and overseas.

 Dr Andrew Osborne joined the East Brunswick Medical Centre in 2007.
 He studied Medicine at Monash University and holds a Bachelor in Medical Science.
 He continued post-graduate training through Southern Health before going on to work as a GP.

 Dr Osborne is interested in all areas of family general practice.

-Dr Osborne along with Dr van Doorn are the practice supervisors for the GP Registrars.
+Dr Osborne is one of the practice supervisors for GP Registrars.

 Dr Raymond Wen

 MBBS(Hons.).
 BMedSci.
 DRANZCOG.
 FRACGP

 Dr Wen graduated from the University of Melbourne and subsequently worked at the Royal Melbourne Hospital and the Royal Women’s Hospital before embarking on a career in General Practice.